Ad Protect Your Online Privacy with a VPN

 #7 | 11/13/2003The One with the Home Study

 Monica and Chandler nervously prepare for a visit from an adoption worker who will decide if they would be suitable parents.
-Phoebe and Mike opt to have a small wedding and donate the extra money to a children's charity--only to demand it all back later.
-And Ross tries to help Rachel overcome her fear of swing sets so baby Emma can enjoy the playground.
+Meanwhile, Phoebe and Mike keep changing their minds about donating their wedding money to a children's charity.
+And Ross tries to help Rachel overcome her fear of swing sets so that baby Emma can enjoy the playground.

 #8 | 11/20/2003The One with the Late Thanksgiving